 Participation costs are estimated based on the dependence of the number of students hosted every year.
-For each individual student participation cost to the ECT+ EMJMD are divided into costs related to registration at each university, costs related to the organisation of joint programme elements and services provided by the ECT Consortium.
+For each student’s participation cost to the ECT+ EMJMD are divided into costs related to registration at each university, costs related to the organisation of joint programme elements and services provided by the ECT Consortium.

 Each student is registered at the university where they are residing on a semester basis.
-Participation costs at each university cover tuition fees as well as costs for obligatory programme related extras such as excursions, practical courses and field work.
+Participation costs at each university cover tuition fees as well as costs for obligatory programme related extras such as excursions, practical courses, and fieldwork.
 They also cover insurance coverage and include free access to libraries, labs, or internet inside the Consortium Universities (UPV/EHU, ULiège, NTNU, UBx, UPPA or UPO) or Associates through which the study programme is completed.
 Additional costs due to special activities (i.e., boarding in oceanographic vessels, accommodation during the INCyTA course) are also covered.
 Participation costs to the yearly Vivas are also partially covered.

-As these are not included as a part of the Participation Costs, the expenses resulting from travelling and accommodation to follow the compulsorily mobility scheme of the programme will be at students’ own responsibility.
+As these are not included as a part of the Participation Costs, the expenses resulting from travelling and accommodation to follow the compulsory mobility scheme of the programme will be at students’ own responsibility.
 However, the ECT Consortium will do special efforts to support students’ applications for official fellowships and mobility grants for this purpose.

 Partial waivers are admitted for both Programme and Partner Country students, provided they are not funded by Erasmus Mundus, based upon socio-economic criteria.

-Waivers are automatic for European grantees, from an institution recognized by the Partner Universities.
+Waivers are automatic for European grantees from an institution recognized by the Partner Universities.

 The JPB only has the right to waive the fees.